andrew/ultimate-awesome/README.md

 - [awesome-eosio](https://github.com/DanailMinchev/awesome-eosio) - :sunglasses: A curated list of awesome EOSIO resources for users and developers.
 - [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
+- [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about deep point cloud compression.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.
 - [awesome-research-software-registries](https://github.com/NLeSC/awesome-research-software-registries) - Awesome list of Research Software Registries.